iamknk/bandsintown/README.md

 * ```npm start```

 ## How to Run Tests
+Simple unit tests are performed for all indivisual components using Jest/Enzyme.
 * After succesfully running ```npm start```, open new terminal in same folder and run ```npm test``` to run all tests.

 ## Tools Used